maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 When a character is received by the device, its ASCII value if first converted to a 7-segment **pattern** by looking it up in the current **font**.
 It is the pattern that is stored in the frame buffer.
 So changing the font does not alter the screen content that is already present.
-Two fonts are available _mimic7s_ for optimal readability and _unique7s_ where characters have unique looks `dD5S` shows as follows (_mimic7s_ on the left, _unique7s_ on the right):
+Two fonts are available _mimic7s_ for optimal readability and _unique7s_ where characters have unique looks.
+For example, `dD5S` shows as follows (_mimic7s_ on the left, _unique7s_ on the right):

 ![enabled](mimic-dD5S.png) ![disabled](unique-dD5S.png)

 Note that the fonts only support ASCII.
 The 7-segment pattern associated by a **high "ASCII" value** `128+i`, is the pattern associated with ASCII value `i` but with the (decimal) dot also switched on.
-Note that none of the patterns below 128 have the (decimal) dot on.
+Note that _none_ of the patterns below 128 have the (decimal) dot on, so this makes all character patterns unique (in _unique7s_).

-Also note that the fonts do not associate patterns with ASCI values below 32.
+Also note that the fonts do not associate patterns with ASCII values below 32.
 Those character are not displayable, instead those are **control characters** changing the state of the SSoS device.
 For example, the FF (Form Feed) character in ASCII (hex value 0C, decimal value 12, in C with `\f`) will clear the frame buffer and set the cursor to 0.